huynhnhathao/hum_to_find/README.md

 ## The task

 Given a ~12secs hum melody of a song, find a song in your database that the user is trying to express.
-Your database may very large and your hum query may not accurate.
+Your database may be very large and your hum query may be not accurate.

 ## Resources